yo1000/bluefairy/README.md

 ## Usage (for JDBC)
 1. Installation of Docker.
 And enable DockerRemoteAPI.
-2. Set the DockerAPI endpoint connection info in the `application.properties`
+2. Set the DockerAPI endpoint connection info in the `application.yml`
 3. `mvn spring-boot:run`

 ## Usage (for MongoDB)
 1. Installation of Docker.
 And enable DockerRemoteAPI.
 2. Installation of MongoDB.
 And configure to allow remote access.
-3. Set the DockerAPI endpoint and MongoDB connection info in the `application.properties`
+3. Set the DockerAPI endpoint and MongoDB connection info in the `application.yml`
 4. `mvn spring-boot:run`

 ## License